-As a member of the Australian Government Senior Executive Service from 2009 to 2012 she led the Branch responsible for national reforms in teacher quality.
-Margaret has held positions as Chief Executive of the Department of Employment, Education and Training in the Northern Territory from 2006 to 2008 and Deputy Director General of Schools in the Western Australian Department of Education and Training.
+Margaret has held positions of Deputy Director General of Schools in the Western Australian Department of Education and Training, Chief Executive of the Department of Employment, Education and Training in the Northern Territory and in the Senior Executive Service of the Australian Government, Canberra.
 She served as a University Senator for Murdoch and Charles Darwin Universities.

-In 2011 she was appointed as the Local Employment Coordinator for the South West Perth Priority Employment Area.
-Currently Margaret works as an Independent Reviewer of Non- Government and Independent Public Schools.
-She is also a member of several committees and Boards.
+She was the Local Employment Coordinator for the South West Perth Priority Employment Area, a role which included improving employment pathways in Kwinana, Rockingham and Mandurah.
+Currently she is a member of several committees and Boards.
 Margaret joined the Board of Bridging the Gap in October 2015.

 Thomas Robertson is a lawyer and financial planner.
 He runs his own law firm, Plain Legal, practicing in the areas of commercial law, property, wills, estates and trusts.
 He is financial planner practicing in a small firm across all personal financial needs.

 Before returning to Perth in 2015, he was Company Secretary and Head of Legal, Risk and Compliance with OneVue Holdings Limited and part of the management team at the time of its listing on the ASX.
 Previously he was Head of Compliance for IOOF Holdings Limited.